uQr/cordova-docs/tutorial-team-build/README.md

         	1. You can install additional SDKs using [the Android SDK Manager](http://go.microsoft.com/fwlink/?LinkID=533775).

-        	2. Noe that only the "SDK Platform" is required for a given API level so you may uncheck other options.
+        	2. Note that only the "SDK Platform" is required for a given API level so you may uncheck other options.
 Android system images in particular are large and are not needed.

         	3. Be sure to also install the "platform tools"